etherean-org/etherean-org.github.io/_drafts/key-ingredients-better-blockchain-part-ix-production-readiness.md

 ## Governance

-As

-<p id="gdcalert2" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: undefined internal link (link text: "discussed above").
-Did you generate a TOC? </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert3">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

-[discussed above](#heading=h.c9hifcjws9t3), in the early days, changing the software or even the protocol itself is typically a decision that’s in the hands of a small number of core developers.
+As [discussed above](#regular-releases), in the early days, changing the software or even the protocol itself is typically a decision that’s in the hands of a small number of core developers.
 As a project transitions into production, however, making changes naturally becomes more burdensome.
 This is by design since a production network has a much larger set of stakeholders and an installed user base, and any changes post-genesis should take into consideration the concerns of active stakeholders—if not potential, future stakeholders as well.
 The process of understanding the needs of diverse stakeholders and negotiating whether, when, and how to include them in the release, update, and maintenance process is governance.
 Governance becomes necessary the moment a network goes live in production, and while it’s less critical prior to this point, there’s lots of groundwork that can be laid early on.
 It’s a good idea to start early because governance only becomes more difficult over time as the number and diversity of stakeholders and the amount at stake grows.

 Some basic principles of good governance are clear delineation of roles, responsibilities, and accountability processes so that stakeholders can see clearly how decisions are being made and know whom to hold accountable for those decisions.
 Additionally, changes should be communicated well ahead of time, and stakeholders should know how to weigh in and participate in the decision-making process.
 Records of the process, such as recordings of calls or chat transcripts, should be made available indefinitely to the public, or at least to network stakeholders.
 This is true for technical as well as for non-technical changes, such as those that impact economics.
 All stakeholders should be aware of various economic policies [LINK to Economics] that may impact them, how and when those policies may change, and how they can communicate their needs, propose ideas, and participate in the decision-making process.

-As

-<p id="gdcalert3" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: undefined internal link (link text: "discussed above").
-Did you generate a TOC? </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert4">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

-[discussed above](#heading=h.5ze3t5kp3lb), it’s important that there be clear, official, established channels for communicating about and coordinating upgrades, bugfixes, and responses to security incidents.
+As [discussed above](#identifying-and-responding-to-bugs-and-vulnerabilities), it’s important that there be clear, official, established channels for communicating about and coordinating upgrades, bugfixes, and responses to security incidents.
 This may involve roles such as core developers, security officers, community/communication managers, a technical steering committee responsible for setting the overall roadmap, and representatives of essential constituencies such as miners, validators, exchanges, and node operators.
 All of this takes time to design, build, and launch, so you should begin the process early to be ready in time for mainnet.

 Lastly, the value of a clear roadmap and strong leadership cannot be overstated.
 One of the greatest risks of decentralization is a lack of strong leadership.
 This can lead to a lack of direction, like a row boat where everyone is working hard but [rowing in different directions](https://youtu.be/uooGLTHdT8Q?t=17).
 Early in the project lifecycle, up to and including the launch of a mainnet, and before the project achieves stability and maturity, strong, centralized leadership can be helpful.
 It simplifies communication and coordination and allows the team to respond quickly when things go wrong.
 Over time, as a platform and community mature, it makes sense to give more agency and authority to the community and to remove the core team as a single point of failure.